jeffreylanters/unity-tweens/README.md

 #### TweenCanvasGroupAlpha `version 1.0.10`

-Instantiates a Tween animating the CanvasGroupAlpha.
+Instantiates a Tween animating the alpha of a CanvasGroup.

 ```cs
 <GameObject, Component>.TweenCanvasGroupAlpha (float to, float duration);